Abhi212209/Abhi212209/README.md

 # Abhishek Shukla

-### Skills
 ### About Me

-I'm Abhishek Shukla, a dedicated BCA graduate with a passion for Python, DBMS, SQL, Cyber Security, and Data Science.
-I'm excited to share my projects and experiences with the GitHub community.
+I'm Abhishek Shukla, a dedicated BCA graduate with a passion for Python, DBMS, SQL and Data Science.
+I'm a lifelong learner with a strong foundation in computer science, and I'm excited to share my projects and experiences with the GitHub community.
+I'm committed to delivering high-quality work and collaborating with others to drive innovation.
 ### Skills

 #### Technical Skills